 Is this right?
 Is this reality?
 Do people who never even have a chance to hear about heaven on earth really go to hell for eternity?

 I’ve preached on this hundreds of times, and I’ve written chapters in books on how the destiny of people who don’t hear the gospel is eternal damnation.
-Yet in this moment, the weight of what I believe about “those people” feels a thousand pounds heavier as I look at “this person” whose body is now being devoured by the fire.
+Yet at this moment, the weight of what I believe about “those people” feels a thousand pounds heavier as I look at “this person” whose body is now being devoured by the fire.

 I believe everything the Bible teaches about heaven and hell.
 I stand by everything I’ve preached and written about what happens to those who’ve never heard the gospel when they die.
 So why am I struggling to believe what I’m seeing?

-“Why,” I say as if it’s the first time I’ve ever really asked the question, “if the gospel is true, are there so many people in the world who have never even heard about it?”
+“Why,” I say as if it’s the first time I’ve ever really asked the question, “If the gospel is true, are there so many people in the world who have never even heard about it?”

 “That,” Aaron says, “is the mystery to me.”